001anj/projectInvia/README.md

 6. Create a folder "Tests" inside your project directory and copy the test files from repo in it.
 7. Push the changes to GitHub (exclude node_modules files).

-### Integration with CircleCI
-1. Create a folder .circleci with file config.yml.
-For more information (https://devexpress.github.io/testcafe/documentation/continuous-integration/circleci.html)
-2. Replace the text of config.yml with mentioned in this repository.
-3. Log in to CircleCI using your GitHub account.
-If this is the first time you are using CircleCI, you will start from an empty workspace.
-Add the following project "projectInvia" in it.
-4. Click on button "start building" to trigger a build.
-5. Check the test results.